I grew up appreciating creative musical talent. Now I enjoy researching musicians from my early years and I write to share that with you.

 He wrote songs together with Howard Greenfield, who was his next-door neighbor and childhood friend.
 When Howard's mother overheard Neil playing the piano, she introduced her son to him.
-He was 13 at the time.
+Neil was 13 at the time.
 Howard, who was 16, became an aspiring poet and lyricist.

 His focus on being a singer/songwriter became a reality when he graduated from the Julliard School of Music.
 He became a great piano player and was a concert pianist at Julliard.

 Neil Sedaka Sings "Oh!
-Carol"
+Carol" (Dec 5th, 1959)

-Carole King Sings for Neil Sedaka: "Oh!
-Neil" (1959)
+Carole King Sings "Oh Neil" (1959)

 More Original Neil Sedaka Songs

-"Breakin' Up Is Hard To Do"
+"Breakin' Up Is Hard to Do"

 I'm not sure if Neil wrote this song when he broke up with Carole King.
 But I know how strong feelings can make one become creative with the need to talk about it.
 Or sing about it as Neil had done.